f5devcentral/f5-agility-labs-adc/docs/class9/module2_middle/lab/administrative_tls_hardening.rst

 In the absence of administrative TLS hardening:

 * Attackers may negotiate TLS 1.0 or TLS 1.1.
-* Weak ciphers (e.g., 3DES) may be offered.
+* Weak cipher suites may be offered.
 * Downgrade attacks may force weaker protocol selection.
 * Credential interception risk increases under legacy crypto.
 * Compliance audits (PCI DSS, NIST) may flag non-compliant exposure.

 Administrative TLS hardening reduces these risks by enforcing modern cryptographic standards on management-plane services.

 Objective
 ---------